 List of courses

-Railway Engineering: Real Time Traffic Management (Start date: May 16, 2018)
+Railway Engineering: Real Time Traffic Management (Start date: September 5, 2018) Read more

 Work on a real-life project and receive personalized guidance

 This program will support rail professionals in managerial or advisory roles to develop a good operational understanding of a systems view of railway networks to enhance the quality of their investment decisions, innovation initiatives, analysis of technical failures, project documentation and system optimization.